The Harvey Girls: Plot

-Trent visits the Harvey House, sees its value along with the other trappings of civilization, and then tells Purvis to leave them alone.
-Purvis continues with his campaign of intimidation, finally burning down the restaurant.
-Trent offers his saloon as a replacement and Em and the dance-hall girls leave town.
-Susan, thinking that Trent too is leaving, gets on the train, but Em, seeing that Susan loves Trent so much that she is willing to give up everything for him, stops the train and points out Trent, riding toward them on his horse.
+Later that night, when Purvis and his henchmen set fire to the Harvey House, Ned fights them off, but the restaurant burns down.
+The next morning, Ned offers the Alhambra as a replacement for the Harvey House.
+Just before Em boards the train to Flagstaff, Ned tells her he is staying in Sandrock.
+Susan, thinking that Ned too is leaving, boards the same train and is spotted by Em.
+Realizing that Susan loves Ned so much that she is willing to become a saloon girl to be with him, Em pulls the emergency brake and points out Ned, riding toward the train on his horse.
 Ultimately, they wed in the desert, surrounded by the Harvey Girls.